mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 Firstly, you can find [basic tutorials](https://unity3d.com/learn/tutorials/topics/scripting/coroutines) and [documentation](https://docs.unity3d.com/Manual/Coroutines.html) on Unity coroutines to learn about them.

 Assuming you understand how to use Unity Coroutines, the following demonstrates how to use Spine-Unity's custom yield instructions.

 Like Unity's built-in yield instructions, these yield instructions pause execution of a coroutine until certain conditions are met.

-> Tip : Also like Unity's built-in yield instructions, instances of these spine-unity yield instructions can be reused to prevent extra memory allocations.

 ### WaitForSpineEvent